entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "The absence of contact between the anterolateral part of the postparietal and the postorbital could be owing either to the presence of intertemporal and/or supratemporal (e.g., *Miguashaia*), the presence of a gap between the elements (e.g., *Allenypterus*) or the presence of an elongated posterolateral process of the parietal (e.g., *Coelacanthus*)."
+> - Clement *et al.* (2024): "The absence of contact between the anterolateral part of the postparietal and the postorbital could be owing either to the presence of intertemporal and/or supratemporal (e.g., *Miguashaia*), the presence of a gap between the elements (e.g., *Allenypterus*) or the presence of an elongated posterolateral process of the parietal (e.g., *Coelacanthus*)."

 > - The coding of *Qujingodus* is 0.